MPLAB: MPLAB 8.x

-MPLAB 8.x is the last version of the legacy MPLAB IDE technology, custom built by Microchip Technology in Microsoft Visual C++.
+MPLAB 8.x is the discontinued version of the legacy MPLAB IDE technology, custom built by Microchip Technology in Microsoft Visual C++.
 MPLAB supports project management, editing, debugging and programming of Microchip 8-bit, 16-bit and 32-bit PIC microcontrollers.
 MPLAB only works on Microsoft Windows.
 MPLAB is still available from Microchip's archives, but is not recommended for new projects.
+It is designed to work with MPLAB-certified devices such as the MPLAB ICD 3 and MPLAB REAL ICE, for programming and debugging PIC microcontrollers using a personal computer.
+PICKit programmers are also supported by MPLAB.